Scalextrix/ELCC/README.md

 > git clone https://github.com/Scalextrix/ELCC

+Now check the inverter manufacturer directory README.md for any specific instructions.

 TIP: To run the datalogger in the background you can use:

 > sudo apt-get install screen